theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 On a Mac or Linux machine, you can access a shell through a program called “Terminal”, which is already available on your computer.
 The Terminal is a window into which we will type commands.
 If you’re using Windows, you’ll need to download a separate program to access the shell.
 More details on how to set this up can be found in the first tutorial.

 To save time, we are going to be working on a remote server where all the necessary data and software available.
 When we say a ‘remote sever’, we are talking about a computer that is not the one you are working on right now.
-This is Wolfpack where the login instructions are found in the first tutorial.
+This is NCI GADI where the login instructions are found in the first tutorial.

-    ssh –o ServerAliveInterval=60 [your_userID]@dice01.garvan.unsw.edu.au
+    ssh –o ServerAliveInterval=60 [your_userID]@gadi.nci.org.au

 Clear Screen
 -------------